 The organisation was founded by a group of Trinity and UCD students in 1969, who began by providing much-needed soup and sandwiches to people who were sleeping rough in Dublin city centre.
-In the 40 years since then Simon has continued to grow responding to local needs as they arise.
+The Simon Communities in Ireland marked 50 years of working with homeless people in 2019, during which time the eight independent Simon Communities have grown to respond to local needs as they arise.

 Simon can now be found in every county in Ireland and continues to play an important role as it has always done in identifying new needs and in developing innovative and cost-effective ways of dealing with existing needs.